Creating an Employee Experience

 Next, figure out what you need to do to fill in those gaps.

-Does what you think you are providing match what your employees are saying?
+Does what you think you are providing matches what your employees are saying?
 What does the data tell you?
 If you think your culture is one that promotes collaboration and a work-life balance, what specific actions have you taken to make it that way?
 And have your employees seen the effect or reaped the benefits?

 Then, define your employment brand.

 Just like a company brand that helps customers understand who you are, how you act, and how you’re different, companies also have an employment brand…whether it is intentional or not.
 It’s best if your employment brand is created intentionally.
-Define your employee brand and deliver on your promise.
+Define your employment brand and deliver on your promise.
 Be sure that if your recruiters are promising a fun-filled work environment, the new employees won’t find drama and protective behaviors in abundance.

 Finally, we want people to be held accountable for the things they do, right?

 So be sure that managers and leaders in your company are holding people accountable to the employee brand and values.
 If we want to have an environment that is fun and productive, then they need to know what behaviors support that and what behaviors don’t.
 For instance, if part of your employee experience promotes a work-life balance or allows employees to work remotely, make sure supervisors aren’t displaying passive-aggressive behaviors when an employee leaves early or decides to work from home.
 It’s about training, modeling, and promoting the right behaviors.

 “The workforce is changing.
 Your company should too.”

 It’s time to start being proactive.
 Don’t wait until your star performers are job searching.
 Don’t wait until employees are experiencing burn out.
 And don’t wait until drama has overtaken your organization.
 The workforce is changing.
 Your company should too.